Arksine/moonraker/docs/web_api.md

 Moonraker's HTTP API could best be described as "RESTish".
-Attempts are made to conform to REST standards, however the dynamic nature of Moonraker's API registration along with the desire to keep consistency between mulitple API protocols results in an HTTP API that does not completely adhere to the standard.
+Attempts are made to conform to REST standards, however the dynamic nature of Moonraker's API registration along with the desire to keep consistency between multiple API protocols results in an HTTP API that does not completely adhere to the standard.

 Moonraker is capable of parsing request arguments from the both the body